ItsEcholot/real-stereo-extended/scripts/README.md

 For example, forcing a pi to run as master can be achieved like this:
 `./pi-run-backend.sh 192.168.x.x --master`

+Running this script stops the real-stereo system service to be able to attach to the application and show the output.
+After a reboot, the service will be running again.
+Alternatively, it can also be started with `systemctl` again.

 ## `pi-update-frontend.sh`

 Usage: `./pi-update-frontend.sh <ip-address>`